n1215/openapi-laravel-validator/README.md

 ## Usage

 ### 1. create your OpenAPI Specification file
-create a YAML file or a JSON File.
+Create a YAML file or a JSON File.

 example: [hello.yaml](./resource/hello.yaml)